 - Is the person you want to represent you willing and able?
 Becoming an agent is a big responsibility, and for many reasons, the person you ask may not want that responsibility on their shoulders.

 Your power of attorney agent can have broad or limited legal authority to make decisions on your behalf.
 This may include property, finances, and medical care.
 The agent’s power is determined by permission you grant.
 If you are unhappy with your agent, you can terminate the POA/agent relationship.
 Your POA must also comply with state law.
 When you work with Michaelson Law, we will make sure yours complies with all applicable laws.

 Misconceptions About the POA

-Another common misconception is that your POA agent can make any financial decisions they want in regards to your estate and that all POA documents are the same.
-In actuality, your selected agent has an overriding and legal obligation, known as a fiduciary obligation, to make decisions in your best interests.
+Another common misconception is that your POA can make any financial decisions they want in regard to your estate.
+Additionally, many people think that all POA documents are the same.
+Your selected agent has a fiduciary obligation, to make decisions in your best interests.
 This responsibility is what makes choosing a trustworthy agent so important.
-You must have full confidence in the actions your agent will take on your behalf, or you should consider choosing another agent.
+You must have full confidence in your designated agent, or you should consider choosing another agent.
 Also, remember that you can appoint different agents for different POA document functions.

 Selecting an agent and preparing a financial power of attorney is an important part of your overall estate plan.
-Call us today to setup a free first time consultation to learn more about your estate planning, asset protection, and senior law concerns.
+Call us today to setup a consultation to learn more about your estate planning, asset protection, and senior law concerns.